Observation of localization reversal and harmonic generation in nonlinear non-Hermitian skin effect

 We first measure the transmission spectrum at each resonator through the other SMA ports as the data for each lattice site.
-With a low input power ($P=-25$ dBm), the rightward coupling takes the lead and a skin localization around the right end of the sample is experimentally observed (Fig.~\ref{fig3}(b), which is also consistent with the numerical eigenmodes and field distribution obtained using retrieved tight-binding parameters (Fig.~\ref{fig3}(e),(h)).
-With increased power, the NHSE gradually becomes weaker and the field becomes almost delocalized at around $P=-4$ dBm, as can be seen in Fig.~\ref{fig3}(c),(f),(h).
-Furthermore, when the input power exceeds this transition value ($P=11$ dBm), a reversal of the NHSE, highlighted by a field localization around the left end of the sample, occurs as predicted (Fig.~\ref{fig3}(d),(g),(h)).
+With a low input power ($P_\mathrm{in}=-25$ dBm), the rightward coupling takes the lead and a skin localization around the right end of the sample is experimentally observed (Fig.~\ref{fig3}b), which is also consistent with the numerical eigenmodes and field distribution obtained using retrieved tight-binding parameters (Fig.~\ref{fig3}e,h).
+With increased power, the NHSE gradually becomes weaker and the field becomes almost delocalized at around $P_\mathrm{in}=-4$ dBm, as can be seen in Fig.~\ref{fig3}c,f,h.
+Furthermore, when the input power exceeds this transition value ($P_\mathrm{in}=11$ dBm), a reversal of the NHSE, highlighted by a field localization around the left end of the sample, occurs as predicted (Fig.~\ref{fig3}d,g,h).

-Finally, we map out the electric field distribution (out-of-plane component) near the surface of the sample to more precisely capture the NHSE.
-The experimental results for the three input power values used in Fig.~\ref{fig3} are shown in Fig.~\ref{fig4}(a)-(c).
-Despite now being two-dimensional field plots, the key characteristics (i.e., the localization behaviors), are the same as the ones revealed by the one-dimensional field plots given in Fig.~\ref{fig3} using port measurements.
-Specifically, from low input power to high input power, we see a reversal of the NHSE from the right to the left end of the sample.
+Additionally, we map out the electric field distribution (out-of-plane component) near the surface of the sample to more precisely capture the NHSE.
+The experimental results at 1.013 GHz for the three input power values are shown in Fig.~\ref{fig3}i-k.
+Despite now being two-dimensional field plots, the key characteristics (i.e., the localization behaviors) are the same as those revealed by the one-dimensional field plots given in Fig.~\ref{fig3}b-d using port measurements.
+Specifically, from low input power to high input power, we see a reversal of the NHSE from the right to the left end of the sample. {The associated localization behavior is further quantified in Supplementary Note 7 through the localization length.}

+{The nonlinear coupling strength sets how sensitively localization responds to increasing input power, while its phase determines whether this change preserves or reverses the original localization direction.
+A nonlinear contribution with the same sign as the intrinsic nonreciprocal bias maintains the localization direction, whereas an opposite sign enables reversal.
+Larger systems or higher-dimensional geometries can further enhance this behavior by allowing stronger energy accumulation under nonreciprocal transport.
+Its robustness against disorder is further examined in Supplementary Note 6. }